 The vast geographic size and diversity of East Asia have created unfortunate divides between Northeast and Southeast Asia specialists.
 Given the complex nature of the region and its growing integration, these divides serve as an obstacle to understanding the complexities of contemporary Asia as a whole.
 They also compromise efforts to create cohesive and sustainable U.S. policies to advance its vital national interests across a region that will decisively shape the 21st century.

-With generous support from the Henry Luce Foundation, the Mansfield Foundation has launched this new initiative to tap into the deepening integration of Asia, fostering the growth of U.S. specialists with the ability and connections to think holistically about the world’s most dynamic and strategically important region.
+With generous support from the Henry Luce Foundation, the Mansfield Foundation has launched this new initiative in 2019 and continues this effort to inform Asia specialists in the United States about this growing regional integration, as well as foster the growth and connectivity of U.S. specialists with the ability to think holistically about the world’s most dynamic and strategically important region.

 Purpose of the Program

-The purpose of the Mansfield-Luce Asia Scholars Network is to identify and connect American scholars and professionals specializing in Asia who demonstrate an interest in and extraordinary potential for becoming policy intellectuals.
-Together with the Program’s Senior Advisors, the Mansfield Foundation will support them in this effort in order to expand connections between academic and professional scholars, helping to reinvigorate policy-relevant scholarship on contemporary Asia with the ultimate goal of contributing to the formulation of a more cohesive and sustainable U.S. approach to the Indo-Pacific.
+The purpose of the Mansfield-Luce Asia Scholars Network is to identify and connect American scholars and practitioners specializing in Asia who demonstrate an interest in and extraordinary potential for becoming policy intellectuals.
+This program is designed for recent graduates of PhD or doctorate degree programs, junior faculty, or policy practitioners who have an interest in becoming policy intellectuals.
+Together with the Program’s Senior Advisors, the Mansfield Foundation will support them in this effort in order to expand connections between scholars and practitioners, helping to reinvigorate policy-relevant scholarship on contemporary Asia with the ultimate goal of contributing to the formulation of a more cohesive and sustainable U.S. approach to the Indo-Pacific.
 These scholars will include regional specialists with diverse expertise and perspectives who can participate constructively in the policymaking process in the mid- and long-term and contribute to better understanding within U.S.-Asia relations by teaching and inspiring future generations.

-a two-day policy workshop in Washington, DC for select scholars (Winter 2019);
+a two-day policy workshop in Washington, DC for select scholars (February or March 2022);

 Throughout the one-year program, participants will be expected to: develop their network of contacts; engage with other Network members and advisors; research and draft a concise policy paper on a topic of their choosing relevant to U.S.-Asia relations; optionally produce op-ed pieces, policy commentary, and podcasts on important policy issues in U.S.-Asia relations; engage others in the academic and policy fields with what they have learned; prepare for and actively participate in the program’s retreat and study trip; and participate in group activities and support the program’s larger goals and objectives.
 Policy papers will be submitted to the Foundation and edited into a publication for dissemination at the end of the one-year period, overlapping with the start of the next cohort.
 Financial support for those selected is limited to coverage of travel, accommodations, and meal expenses associated with participation in program meetings and study trips.